 The Domain Name System, DNS, is a database of IP addresses and their associated Domain Names that given a domain name allows networking software to retrieve the associated IP address and make a connection to it.

 When the Domain has a new IP address, perhaps in a change of service provider, the DNS entry needs updating to reflect the new IP address.
 A Domain Name Transfer can also happen when a wholesaler of domain names sells one to a client.

 This Domain Name Transfer can be a simple process and should only take a short time to take effect, but many people are fearful because they just don’t know the process.

 To ease the pain, Managed Service Providers like HostSailor usually offer a Domain Transfer and Registration service, although an individual user can do it themselves.
 Here is an overview of the process, written from the viewpoint of the seller, though the buyer should also know the steps that are being taken.

 Domain Name Transfer – The Registrar

-A domain name registrar is an individual, or more likely a business that reserves domain names and IP address assignments on behalf of individuals and organizations.
+A domain name registrar is an individual or more likely a business that reserves domain names and IP address assignments on behalf of individuals and organizations.
 A Domain Name Transfer may require one or two registrars to complete the work.

 Domain Name Transfer – The Preliminaries

 The first, and most obvious thing is, unless there is no change of ownership involved, to ensure that the buyer and seller have agreed on a price.
-A couple of things here, agree who pays the time remaining on the subscription period, and that the buyer agrees to pick up the subscription costs when the period ends.
+A couple of things here, agree on who pays the time remaining on the subscription period and that the buyer agrees to pick up the subscription costs when the period ends.